JMS55/jms55.github.io/content/posts/2024_06_08_virtual_geometry_bevy_0_14/index.md

 * We skip frustum and LOD culling, as we did it the first time
 * We operate only on the clusters that we explicitly marked as second pass candidates during the first culling pass
   * We're still doing a large 3d dispatch over all clusters in the scene, but we can early-out for the clusters that are not second pass candidates
-* We use the current transforms, instead of last frame's
+* We use the current transforms for occlusion culling, instead of last frame's
 * We occlusion cull using the depth pyramid generated from the previous pass

 By doing this, we can skip drawing any clusters that would be occluded by the existing geometry that we rendered in the first pass.